ELIASyASSER/documentary-reach-editor/README.md

 ## convex setup
 ```
 npm install convex --legacy-peer-deps data base and run npx convex dev
 get your public key from convex ->dashboard-> project

+to see logs and if there are any issues with your database  add new terminal `cd docs` run `npm convex dev`
 ```
 ## clerk setup
 ```